reiver/learn-golang-in-one-day/README.md

 So far we have been outputting content — using `fmt.Println()`.

-Now let's get input — let's make it so the user can type in things, to communicate with our program.
+Now let's get input — let's make it so the user can type things in, and communicate with our program.

 We are going to use `rcv.Readln()` for this — which will **read a line** that the user types in.

-The keen observes might have guessed that **“Readln”** is short for **“read line”**.
+The keen observers our there might have guessed that **“Readln”** is short for **“read line”**.
 (This is similar to how **“Println”** is short for **“print line”**.)

+The `rcv.Readln()` will make a program wait for the user to type something, and then press the `ENTER` key to tell the program that the user is done giving input.

+**That means that when you run the program it will sit there and wait.**
+And if you don't press the `ENTER` key, it will keep waiting for you.

 So let's look at some basic code:
 ```Go